The Master of Science in Modern Human Anatomy (MSMHA) at

 and developmental biology through a project oriented curriculum.

-1st year student, Stuti Das, and Dr. Salcedo view heart ultrasound of student, Fred Gonzales, in ANAT 6201 lab
+MSMHA student, Stuti Das, and Dr. Salcedo view heart ultrasound of student, Fred Gonzales, in ANAT 6201 lab